Universal positive mass theorems: Examples of applications

+where $R^g$ is the curvature operator of the metric $g$.
+In case (i), $(\mV,\rho)$ is the spin representation $(\Sigma,\varsigma)$, $P_1$ is a multiple of the twistor operator, and $P_2$ is a multiple of the Dirac operator; in case (ii) and if $k=\tfrac12$, $(\mV,\rho)$ is one of the half-spin representations $(\Sigma,\varsigma_\pm)$, and $P_1$, resp. $P_2$, is again a multiple of the twistor, resp.
+Dirac, operator (these computations have been done in section~4).
+From Theorem \ref{prop:universal}, one has in general

-Hence, we get a positive mass theorem in the latter case (provided that the adequate curvature condition holds and that there exists enough asymptotically constant elements in $\ker P_2$) and a negative one for the former case ( provided that $\mathcal{R}$ is non-negative and that there exists enough asymptotically constant elements in $\ker P_1$).
-This is of course consistent with the classical spinorial case, as the reader has to keep in mind that $\mathcal{R}=-\tfrac14\Scal$ when the Weitzenb\"ock formula is written as the universal formula.
+This can be used in two different ways: \begin{itemize} \item[(a)] either $\mathcal{R}^{\rho}$ is nonnegative and there exists enough asymptotically constant elements in $\ker P_1$, and we get a \emph{negative} mass theorem, \item[(b)] or $\mathcal{R}^{\rho}$ is nonpositive and there exists enough asymptotically constant elements in $\ker P_2$, and we get a \emph{positive} mass theorem. \end{itemize} This is of course consistent with the classical spinorial proof of the positive mass theorem \cite{witten}: the reader has to keep in mind that $\mathcal{R}^{\varsigma}=-\tfrac18\Scal$ when the Lichnerowicz formula for spinors is written as the universal Weitzenb\"ock formula.
+In this spinorial proof, the form $\mathcal{Q}$ is moreover \emph{diagonal}.
+Some further look reveals that this is a consequence of the fact that the representation $\varsigma$ is induced by a representation of algebras (of the Clifford algebra).
+Thus, this is a special feature of the spinor bundle which cannot be hoped for in the general case.